camunda-community-hub/CsvToDmnConverter/Readme.md

 `-i,--input-file <arg>             Input file (CSV or DMN)`\
 `-o,--output-file <arg>            Output file (CSV or DMN)`

+## Changes
+**version 1.1.0**
+- provided null check for description and annotations
+- builds fat-jar
+- allows the possibility to parse Camunda Input Variables from DMN column header.
+Available in both [-c] and [-d] options by using [-cv] option

+  ![Camunda input variable][camunda-input-variable]

 ## Example
 Your CSV-File (values separated with comma) should look like this (further explanation below)
 ![Origin CSV][origin-csv]